Your body and your mind function best if you follow a schedule that is relatively consistent and regular.

 Planning Sets You Free*

-Some people may see scheduling their time as constricting, when in reality it provides a sense of freedom.
+Some individuals may see scheduling their time as constricting, when in reality it provides a sense of freedom.
 Knowing what you have to do and when you will accomplish it, allows you to know that you will be able to get everything done.
-You can now enjoy your down time without feeling guilty!
+You can now enjoy your down time without feeling guilty.

 - Experienced planners report success in completing difficult tasks first.

 - Use daylight hours – research shows that each hour used during that day is equal to 1.5 hours at night.